jeevanroy/Amazon-prodcts-info-scraping-using-python-and-BeautifulSoup/README.md

 Some elements I wanted to extract do not have any grip, unlike others with classes and ids' in their tags.

-Ensure 'user Agent' in 'headers' is valid and suits the current use-case.
+Ensure 'user Agent' in 'headers' is valid and suits the current use case.